logaretm/vee-validate/docs/content/tutorials/best-practices.md

 ## Yup schemas in data

-In most examples you probably noticed something like this:
+In most examples, you probably noticed something like this:

 ```js
 {